nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 Note that lidar segmentation index 0 is ignored in the calculation.

 ### Frequency-weighted IOU (FWIOU)
-Instead of taking the mean of the IOUs across all the classes, a weighted mean is taken proportionately based on the frequency of the classes.
+Instead of taking the mean of the IOUs across all the classes, each IOU is weighted by the point-level frequency of its class.
 Note that lidar segmentation index 0 is ignored in the calculation.
 FWIOU is not used for the challenge.